University of FloridaSolutions for Your Life

 Swarms and Trapping

-Swarm trapping is a precautionary measure that captures swarms before they find a nesting site from which they may be difficult to remove.
-Swarm trapping is done by setting out traps in strategic locations, and attracting the bees with pheromone lures as they search out a suitable nest location.
+Swarm trapping is a precautionary measure through which one captures swarms before they occupy a nesting site from which they may be difficult to remove.
+Swarm trapping is done by setting out traps in strategic locations and attracting the bees with pheromone lures to the trap as the bees search for a suitable nest site.

 Equipment

 Swarm trapping requires few specialized tools.
-Swarm traps are 5-10 gallon pots, consisting of a body and a lid, made from a fiber/pulp-paper based material.
+Swarm traps are 5- to 10-gallon pots, consisting of a body and a lid, made from a fiber/pulp-paper based material.
 Often, they are treated with a fungicide to prevent mold and rot if exposed to weather.
-Traps cost about $15.00, and lures about $3.00.
-Lures come in small plastic vials and are filled with a liquid pheromone which attracts the bees.
+Lures come in small plastic vials and are filled with a liquid pheromone that attracts the bees.
 Lures can be purchased from most beekeeping supply companies.
-Additional recommended equipment: safety cones, safety vest, rubber gloves, first aid kit, soap & water, hard hat, splash goggles, binoculars, beekeeping protective gear, hive smoker, weather-proof labeling tags, a spool of wire, wire cutters, garbage bags, duct tape, hammer, nails, staple gun, staples, and pesticide foams (soapy water also works well for swarms—mix 1 cup of liquid detergent to 3 gallons of water).
+Additional recommended equipment includes safety cones, safety vest, rubber gloves, first aid kit, insecticidal soap, hard hat, splash goggles, binoculars, beekeeping protective gear, hive smoker, weather-proof labeling tags, a spool of wire, wire cutters, garbage bags, duct tape, hammer, nails, staple gun, staples, and pesticide foams.

 Placement

-Generally, swarm traps (also called bait hives) should be placed along the perimeter of a client's property, about 50-100 yards apart.
-When they are placed in such a fashion, the string of traps is referred to as a trap line.
+Generally, swarm traps (also called bait hives) should be placed along the perimeter of a client's property, about 50–100 yards apart.
+When they are placed in such a fashion, the row of traps is referred to as a trap line.
 When considering swarm trap locations, remember that the traps should be placed away from homes or other buildings frequented by people.
-The traps should be placed 10 – 20 feet high if possible in a shady area, yet they need to be easily accessible for the removal of bees.
-Placement of traps should allow room to park and exit vehicles at a safe distance, yet traps should not be easily accessible to the general public.
-Be aware of environmental hazards while placing traps such as power lines, unstable trees, etc. During placement, each trap should be labeled with the trap-line name, date last worked, and contact information.
+The traps should be placed 10–20 feet high if possible in a shady area, yet they need to be easily accessible for the removal of bees.
+The correct placement of traps allows one room to park and exit vehicles at a safe distance, yet traps should not be easily accessible to the general public.
+Be aware of environmental hazards while placing traps.
+These include power lines, unstable trees, etc. During placement, each trap should be labeled with the trap-line name, date last worked, and relevant contact information.
 Survey records and maps should be maintained for each trap site.

 Assembly